aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - Must be taken separately for each time of spellcasting.
-- Can be combined with "aphonic spell" and "lingering spell".
+- Can be combined with "aphonic spell", "lingering spell" and "swift spell".
 - This allows spellcasting when "immobilised" or "restrained".

+___
+#### Swift Spell

+**Type**: (Class A)

+**Description**: Spend 2 MP dice reduce the casting time of a spell from "main action" to "secondary action", or from "full round action" to "main actin".

+**Declaration**: Declare "swift spell" before casting the spell.

+**Prerequisite**:
+- 6 MP dice total
+- The ability to cast spells.
+- +15 DEX or +15 INT.

+**Special**:
+- Must be taken separately for each time of spellcasting.
+- Can be combined with "still spell", "lingering spell", and "aphonic spell".

 ___
 ### Spellcasting